algofoogle/raybox-zero/README.md

 # Raybox Zero

-This project is a minimalist ray caster (Wolf3D-like) VGA renderer in hardware, as a sort of primitive GPU, and besides targeting FPGAs it has been fabricated as part of at least one community ASIC (silicon chip) via the [Tiny Tapeout] program.
-(See [tt04-raybox-zero] and [tt07-raybox-zero]).
+This project is a minimalist ray caster (Wolf3D-like) VGA renderer in hardware, as a sort of primitive GPU, and besides targeting FPGAs it has been fabricated as part of at least one community ASIC (silicon chip) via the [Tiny Tapeout] program, (see [tt04-raybox-zero] and [tt07-raybox-zero]) plus [other silicon implementations](./game/doc/README.md).

 ![raybox-zero running on both an FPGA and in the software simulator](doc/fpga-vs-sim.jpg)